fangyuanziti/gluster-k8s-sidecar/README.md

 ## Inspired in

-This sidecar is inspired in a sidecar for mongo with kubernetes https://github.com/leportlabs/mongo-k8s-sidecar
+This sidecar is inspired in a sidecar for mongo on kubernetes https://github.com/leportlabs/mongo-k8s-sidecar